-KOCHI: Watch Dogs: Legion was available for a free trial last weekend.
-The anticipation for the online co-op mode was increasing, and it helped to have a refresher of this futuristic gaming universe.
+CHENNAI: Watch Dogs: Legion was available for a free trial last weekend.
+The anticipation for the online co-op mode is increasing, and it helps to have a refresher of this futuristic gaming universe.
 So I played the game.
 I now find this urge to be social in real life as well, and mark people I meet as potential recruits.
 Recruits to what?
 I don’t know either.

 After playing the game, I went back to read my article on Watch Dogs 2, from 2016.
 I seem to have forgotten a lot of what awed me five years back but was also glad for this well-deserved re-awe experience.